paulwarren/nzde/dict/M/README.md

 ## mustering stick

 n.
-(Rural) a long stick, usually made of manuka [used by a musterer on steep shingle or sidlings and for crossing swift mountain rivers and jumping creeks.](See hillpole, hillstick, mustering pole, nibbie, rakau)
+(Rural) a long stick, usually made of manuka [used by a musterer on steep shingle or sidlings and for crossing swift mountain rivers and jumping creeks.]
+(See hillpole, hillstick, mustering pole, nibbie, rakau)

 n.
 (See also musterer's stick)

 ## mustering time